-The first step in the calibration procedure is to measure the temperature errors (including sign) at the two calibration temperatures.
-First set the bath to the lower set-point which we will call t_L .
-Wait for the bath to reach the set-point and allow 15 minutes to stabilize at that temperature.
-Check the bath stability with the thermometer.
-When both the bath and the thermometer have stabilized measure the bath temperature with the thermometer and compute the temperature error err_L which is the actual bath temperature minus the set-point temperature.
-If for example the bath is set for a lower set-point of t_L =20°C and the bath reaches a measured temperature of 19.7°C then the error is -0.3°C.
+The first step in the calibration procedure is to set the bath to the set-point at which you want the best accuracy, 25 °C for example.
+Allow the bath to reach the set-point and stabilize for at least 30 minutes.

+The next step is to measure the temperature error.
+Insert the reference thermometer into the bath and allow its temperature to stabilize.
+Note the error which is the actual measured temperature of the bath minus the set-point temperature.
+For example, if the bath is set for a set-point of 25 °C and the bath stabilizes at a temperature of 24.782 °C then the error is -0.218 °C.